anthonyjdella/automated-job-web-scraping/README.md

-# JobWebScrapping
+# Job Web Scrapping
+Script, written in JavaScript, that does some web automation and web/data scraping.

-Script to get job postings straight from select company career websites.
+The purpose of the script is to fetch job posting data from select company career websites.
+For example, the script will go to a hard-coded company website and enter some filter criteria.
+Then it will get that data.
+After getting data from multiple company sites, that data will be aggregated.